castai/docs/docs/getting-started/external-cluster/kops/kops.md

 The script will perform the following actions:

-- Create `cast-eks-*cluster-name*` IAM user with the required permissions to manage the cluster:
+- Create `cast-kops-*cluster-name*` IAM user with the required permissions to manage the cluster:
     - `AmazonEC2ReadOnlyAccess`
     - `IAMReadOnlyAccess`
     - Manage instances in specified cluster restricted to cluster VPC
     - Manage autoscaling groups in the specified cluster
-    - Manage EKS Node Groups in the specified cluster
+    - Manage EC2 Node Groups in the specified cluster

-- Create `CastEKSPolicy` policy used to manage EKS cluster.
+- Create `CASTKopsPolicyV2` managed policy used to manage kOps cluster.
 The policy contains the following permissions:
     - Create & delete instance profiles
     - Create & manage roles
     - Create & manage EC2 security groups, key pairs, and tags
     - Run EC2 instances
     - Create and manage the lambda function

-- Create following roles:
-    - `cast-*cluster-name*-eks-#######` to manage EKS nodes with following AWS managed permission policies applied :
-        - AmazonEKSWorkerNodePolicy
-        - AmazonEC2ContainterRegistryReadOnly
-        - AmazonEKS_CNI_Policy
+- Create `CASTKopsRestrictedaccess` inline policy to manage cluster specific resources.

-    - `CastLambdaRoleForSpot` a lambda role used to manage Spot interruption events with following AWS managed permission policies applied:
+- Create `CastLambdaRoleForSpot` role used to manage Spot interruption events with following AWS managed permission policies applied:
     - CloudWatchLogsFullAccess
     - AWSLambdaRole
     - AmazonEC2ReadOnlyAccess

 - Modify `aws-auth` ConfigMap to map newly created IAM user to the cluster
-- Create and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.
+- Create and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding kOps cluster.
 The `AccessKeyId` and `SecretAccessKey`are used to by CAST to make programmatic calls to AWS and are stored in CAST AI's secret store that runs on [Google's Secret manager solution](https://cloud.google.com/secret-manager).

 !!! note ""
-    All the `Write` permissions are scoped to a single EKS cluster - it won't have access to resources of any other clusters in the AWS account.
+    All the `Write` permissions are scoped to a single kOps cluster - it won't have access to resources of any other clusters in the AWS account.

 ## Manual credential onboarding

-To complete the steps mentioned above manually (without our script), be aware that when you create an Amazon EKS cluster, the IAM entity user or role (such as a federated user that creates the cluster) is automatically granted a `system:masters` permissions in the cluster's RBAC configuration in the control plane.
+To complete the steps mentioned above manually (without our script), be aware that when you create a cluster, the IAM entity user or role (such as a federated user that creates the cluster) is automatically granted a `system:masters` permissions in the cluster's RBAC configuration in the control plane.
 To grant additional AWS users or roles the ability to interact with your cluster, you need to edit the `aws-auth` ConfigMap within Kubernetes.
 For more information, see [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

 ## Usage of AWS services